techIstar/Numworks/README.md

-this repo hasnt been updated for months will push code here sometime
+this repo hasnt been updated for months, will push code here sometime

 # Numworks